OpenSC/engine_pkcs11/README.md

 This is handle by 'make install' of engine_pkcs11.

+## Using in systems with p11-kit

+In systems with p11-kit-proxy engine_pkcs11 has access to all the configured PKCS #11 modules and requires no further configuration.

 ## Using in systems without p11-kit

 In systems without p11-kit-proxy you need to configure OpenSSL to know about